hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > They follow close, but dare not one step-advance;
 >
-> They send forth works on dancing stole from those
+> They send forth works on dancing[^34] stole from those

->
+[^34]: The author considers he has himself some right to complain of this practice, having found that most of his works on dancing have been plundered very unmercifully by some of these great professors, who, as servile copyists, endeavour to become author, thinking to derive advantage, as well as popularity, by unfairly availing themselves of the labours of others.

 > They imitate, and strenuously oppose;
 >
 > To hide their thefts, they change the form and style